Marvelman: Revival

 Quality Communications founder and publisher Dez Skinn remembered the character fondly and enlisted writer Alan Moore to revive Marvelman for the new anthology comic Warrior, believing the character to be in the public domain.
-The revived strip debuted in the first issue of Warrior, with the revisionist storyline retconning the 1953-1963 material as simulations experienced by the characters.
+The revived strip debuted in the first issue of Warrior, with the revisionist storyline retconning the 1953–1963 material as simulations experienced by the characters.
 A one-off Marvelman Special was produced by Quality in 1984, reprinting four Anglo-era strips with a new framing sequence by Moore and artist Alan Davis.
 However, soon after a variety of factors saw the strip stall, and Warrior ended in January 1985.

 The revival was continued by American publisher Eclipse Comics from 1985.
 Due to objections from Marvel Comics, the title and the character were renamed as Miracleman, with the supporting cast updated accordingly.
 In a text essay included with Miracleman #2, Moore noted the character's existence since 1953 predated Marvel Comics' use of the name, and instead originated from the rival Fawcett publication.

 Reprints

 In addition to the Quality Marvelman Special, several other Anglo-era strips were also reprinted in connection with the revival by Eclipse.
-"Marvelman and the Invaders from the Future" (originally printed in Marvelman Family #1) was edited and used as a prelude to the updated of the Moore version of the character, while the remainder of the special's material was released in Stereoscopy as Miracleman 3D #1.
-When Miracleman #8 was derailed by flooding two further reprints - "Marvelman Combats the Electric Terror" and "Marvelman and the Spanish Armada" (both originally printed in Marvelman #96) - filled the issue, while another was used as a back-up strip in Miracleman #15.
+"Marvelman and the Invaders from the Future" (originally printed in Marvelman Family #1) was edited and used as a prelude to the updated Moore version of the character, while the remainder of the special's material was released in Stereoscopy as Miracleman 3D #1.
+When Miracleman #8 was derailed by flooding two further reprints—"Marvelman Combats the Electric Terror" and "Marvelman and the Spanish Armada" (both originally printed in Marvelman #96)—filled the issue, while another was used as a back-up strip in Miracleman #15.
 Another reprint was used in the 1988 mini-series Miracleman Family.
 For all of these reprints the names were updated in line with those now used in the main series, and the strips were colourised.

 Following the resolution of the protracted ownership debate, Marvel Comics struck a deal with Anglo to license the character shortly after the legal ownership was confirmed in 2009.
 This allowed the character to return to the Marvelman name, which would be used for reprints of the Anglo-era material (with Miracleman retained for material produced from 1982 onwards), overseen by archivist Derek Wilson.